Brand Name: Silenor

 - Geriatric starting dose: 3 mg orally within 30 minutes before bedtime; may increase to 6 mg orally at bedtime if clinically indicated

-- To minimize potential for next day drowsiness, do not take within 3 hours of a meal (AUC increased by 41% and Cmax by 15% when taken with high fat meal)
+- To minimize the potential for next-day drowsiness, do not take within 3 hours of a meal (AUC increased by 41% and Cmax by 15% when taken with a high-fat meal)

-- Consider alternatives; if must use, initiate with lower initial dose
+- Consider alternatives; if must use, initiate with a lower initial dose

 - May cause confusion and over-sedation in elderly